————————————————————————

 - Runners check in onsite to receive race pack with custom bib and receive medal at the finish line.

-- Coastal Ridge Trail and Old School House Trail will be closed to the public from 6am-2pm on race day for your safety.
+- Coastal Ridge Trail, Old School House Trail and the Salvage Trails will be closed to the public from 6am-2pm on race day for your safety.

 - Environmental impact: it’s important to us that the trails are left as good as they were found, on race day plan to pack out anything you pack in.

 - How to prepare: all runners should be experienced in how to dress and fuel/hydrate for an extreme race.
-We recommend dressing in light layers, prepare for changing weather conditions, and stay hydrated.
+We recommend dressing in light, brightly coloured layers, prepare for changing weather conditions, and stay hydrated.
 Wear proper trail boots/trail running shoes that are broken in and have good tread.

 - Please do not race if you’ve recently been sick or injured.